kolkhis/tech-notes/linux/monitoring/monitoring.md

     * Best for querying and analyzing log data.
 * `victoriametrics Dasboards`: Vizualization and analysis tool for time-series data stored in VictoriaMetrics.
     * Similar functionality to Prometheus+Grafana.

+### Real-time Monitoring and Alerts
+Real-time system and application monitoring:
+* `nagios`: Classic tool for monitoring systems and infrastructure.
+    * Provides real-time alerts based on thresholds.
+`zabbix`: Robust monitoring system for networks, servers, and applications.
+    * Inlucdes bultin alerting and vizualization tools.
+* `monit`: Lightweight monitoring and process management tool.
+    * Can automatically restart failing services.
+* `glances`: Terminal-based real-time system monitoring tools.
+    * Displays metrics like CPU, memory, and disk usage with a user-friendly interface.
+* `htop`: Interactive process viewer.
+Similar to `top` but more visual and user-friendly.

+### Cloud-Native Monitoring Tools
+Specifically designed for containerized and distributed environments:
+* `promtail`: A log collection agent that works with Loki in cloud-native environments.
+* `cAdvisor`: Monitors container resource usage and performance.
+    * Often used with Docker and Kubernetes.
+* `kubectl top`: Part of the Kubernetes CLI.
+    * Provides real-time resource usage metrics for pods and nodes.
+* `thanos`: Highly available, scalable, and long-term storage solution for Prometheus metrics.

+### Tools Specialized for Logging
+Specifically for log aggregation, processing, and storage:
+* `rsyslog`: A log collector and forwarder built into many Linux distros.
+    * Can send logs to remote servers or central aggregation systems.
+* `logstash`: Data processing pipeline for ingesting and enriching logs.
+    * Works with `Elasticsearch` and `Kibana` (ELK stack).
+* `journald`: System service for managing an querying logs on modern Linux systems.
+    * This is part of `systemd`, can be accessed with `journalctl`.

 ## Grafana + Loki + Promtail Monitoring Stack
 ### Installing and Configuring Grafana